House Republicans are mired in chaos after ousting McCarthy and rejecting Scalise. What’s next?

 WASHINGTON (AP) — The U.S. House has been without a leader for more than a week after majority Republicans threw out Speaker Kevin McCarthy and refused to rally around his No. 2, Louisiana Rep. Steve Scalise.

-Republicans were meeting Friday morning to try to regroup after Scalise abruptly withdrew his name from the running on Thursday evening, just one day after he had been nominated by the conference in a closed-door meeting.
+Republicans were trying to regroup after Scalise abruptly withdrew his name from the running on Thursday evening, just one day after he had been nominated by the conference in a closed-door meeting.
 Scalise did not back anyone else, but many Republicans say they are supporting House Judiciary Committee Chairman Jim Jordan of Ohio, who narrowly lost the nomination to Scalise on Wednesday.

 It’s still unclear if Jordan can get the votes, so the path forward is uncertain.
+Another candidate, Georgia Rep. Austin Scott, jumped into the race Friday just before Republicans met to choose a new nominee.
+Scott has been critical of those who have voted to oust McCarthy.

-Republicans were feeling increasing urgency to find a successor to McCarthy as a new war in Israel rages abroad and government funding expires in five weeks.
+Many Republicans in the conference were feeling frustration and an increased urgency to find a successor to McCarthy as a new war in Israel rages abroad and government funding expires in five weeks.

 What to know about the road ahead as House Republicans search for the next speaker: